AIA G703 Continuation Sheet (G703 Form)

 Build your SOV once, update progress each billing period, keep G703 detail aligned with the G702 summary, and export clean PDFs.

-G703 + G702 are a pair
+G703 + G702 work together

 G703 is the line-item detail (SOV).
 The AIA G702 is the summary page where totals roll up.